Key takeaways

 4. Vesicare

-Avoidance of drug interactions with particular prescription drugs can be another reason why one might seek a different medication.
-For example, Myrbetriq interacts with the cardiac drug digoxin, but Vesicare does not.
+Another reason to seek a different medication is to avoid drug interactions with particular prescription drugs.
+For example, Myrbetriq interacts with the cardiac drug Lanoxin (digoxin), but Vesicare does not.
 That may be enough for someone taking digoxin to favor Vesicare over Myrbetriq.
-Always consult with your prescribing doctor for guidelines and additional drug information.
+Always consult with your prescribing healthcare provider for guidelines and additional drug information.

 5. Botox